10 Best Auto Insurance Companies in Florida (2026)

 Pros

-- Senior-Focused: The Hartford offers some of the best car insurance in Florida for seniors, with exclusive AARP perks like lifetime policy renewability, new car replacement, and priority claims support.
+- Senior-Focused: The Hartford offers exclusive AARP perks like lifetime policy renewability, new car replacement, and priority claims support.
+Our The Hartford Insurance review found that this is a great perk for seniors.

 - Solid Financial Strength: With an A+ rating from A.M.
-Best, The Hartford ensures stable backing for Florida policies.
+Best, The Hartford ensures stable backing for senior auto insurance in Florida.

-- Competitive Full Coverage: Florida drivers can get full coverage from The Hartford starting at $168 a month.
-Explore success stories from people who got auto insurance right for more ways to save.
+- Competitive Full Coverage: Florida drivers can get full coverage from The Hartford starting at $168 a month, some of the cheapest car insurance in Florida for seniors.

 Cons